melxx001/melxx001.github.io/_drafts/learning-es6.md

 console.log( test.repeat(5) );  // aaaaa
 ~~~

 There are string functions to search for a substring.
-Each of these methods has a position as an optional second parameter, which specifies where the string to be searched starts or ends
+Each of these methods has a position as an optional second parameter, which specifies where the string to be searched starts or ends.
+{: .padding-top}

 ~~~ javascript
 console.log( "hello".startsWith("he") );    // true